dalvipriya/SampleGuide/SupportGuide.md

-The following screenshot shows a part of the Troubleshooting guide.
+The following screenshot shows a part of the Support guide.
 ![Image](SupportGuide.png)